cosc2336-ds-alg/assg00/README.md

 ```
 $ make all

-g++ -Wall -Werror -pedantic -g -Iinclude -c src/assg-tests.cpp -o obj/assg-tests.o
+g++ -Wall -Werror -pedantic -g -Iinclude -c src/test-primes.cpp -o obj/test-primes.o
-In file included from src/assg-tests.cpp:22:
+In file included from src/test-primes.cpp:22:
-src/assg-tests.cpp: In function ‘void ____C_A_T_C_H____T_E_S_T____0()’:
+src/test-primes.cpp: In function ‘void ____C_A_T_C_H____T_E_S_T____0()’:
-src/assg-tests.cpp:33:10: error: ‘isPrime’ was not declared in this scope
+src/test-primes.cpp:33:10: error: ‘isPrime’ was not declared in this scope
    33 |    CHECK(isPrime(1) );
       |          ^~~~~~~
-In file included from src/assg-tests.cpp:22:
+In file included from src/test-primes.cpp:22:
-src/assg-tests.cpp:33:10: error: ‘isPrime’ was not declared in this scope
+src/test-primes.cpp:33:10: error: ‘isPrime’ was not declared in this scope
    33 |    CHECK(isPrime(1) );
       |          ^~~~~~~
-make: *** [include/Makefile.inc:51: obj/assg-tests.o] Error 1
+make: *** [include/Makefile.inc:51: obj/test-primes.o] Error 1
 ```

-What is happenning here is that these tests are trying to test the implementation of an `isPrime()` function, but there is no implementation yet of this function.
+What is happening here is that these tests are trying to test the implementation of an `isPrime()` function, but there is no implementation yet of this function.
 You are going to implement this function.
 Lets start by creating a stub for the function, so that we can get our code to compile and run correctly.

-We need to put a function prototype for this function into the `assg-functions.hpp` header file.
+We need to put a function prototype for this function into the `primes.hpp` header file.
 A function prototype can be used in a header file so that we can include the header, and the compiler will then know what the signature of the function is and can thus figure out how to compile code that wants to call this function.

-In `assg-functions.hpp` at the appropriate place, add the following function
+In `primes.hpp` at the appropriate place, add the following function
 signature:

 ```